EricZhongYJ/PythonGamesProj/Game2048/README.md

 The game automatically saves the current state to a local file (autosave.txt) after each move.
 When you reopen the game, it will load the last saved state.
 You can also save and load manually.

 ### ↩️ Undo
 You can press the "Undo" button (or a keyboard shortcut Ctrl + Z) to revert to the previous move.
-The game only stores one level of undo history.
+The game stores all levels of undo history.

 ### 🧠 Rules
 * Combine tiles with the same number by sliding them in one of four directions.